Badges [ 7 ] [-]

 On the mix window, meters are displayed to the right of the fader (i.e. after it), yet the default meters in PT are PRE-fader.
 It would be a lot clearer and more intuitive if these were shown the other way around, with any pre-fader meter placed just before its corresponding fader.
 To a pro, I'm sure this seems like a pointless difference, but I think it would help reduce confusion from newcomers in terms of how to ...more »

 There's a lot of very understandable concern about 'noise blasts', whereby PT can unexpectedly output absolutely huge audio levels, causing danger to people's hearing, speakers and nerves.
-According to the community, it seems that such issues persist even in the very latest version.
-There are already discussions out there about identifying & fixing specific causes of these issues, but as the causes seem difficult to ...more »
+Such issues persist even in the very latest versions of Pro Tools.
+There are already discussions out there about identifying & fixing specific causes of these issues, but it makes sense for there to also be a broader failsafe against ...more »

 Most of the time, when I change the grid size, I also ideally want the nudge values to match that new grid.
 I don't want to take away the option for them to be different, but it'd be great to have a little 'Link' icon I could toggle, whereby if I change the Grid to, say, 8ths, Nudge automatically changes to 8ths too.
 Having this would also help to get around the fact that the Grid +/- shortcuts don't seem to work on ...more »